-- initial\soc (float, optional) Initial State of Charge (SOC) for the simulation.
+- check_model (bool, optional) If True, model checks are performed after discretisation (see pybamm.Discretisation.process_model()).
+Default is True. - initial_soc (float, optional) Initial State of Charge (SOC) for the simulation.
 Must be between 0 and 1.
-If given, overwrites the initial concentrations provided in the parameter set. - inputs (dict, optional) A dictionary of input parameters to pass to the model when solving.
+If given, overwrites the initial concentrations provided in the parameter set.